Recurring-Dream-LLC/Recurring-Dream-LLC/TipsyPrivacyPolicy.md

 If this privacy policy changes, updates will be available on this page.

-This policy is effective as of 2020-04-25
+This policy is effective as of September 6, 2020